icerpc/icerpc-docs/pages/slice/language-guide/operation.md

 The `cs::encodeReturn` attribute allows you to change the return type of the mapped method on the generated Service
 interface: this attribute makes this method returns a `ValueTask<PipeReader>` instead of the usual `ValueTask<T>`.

-The returned [PipeReader][pipe-reader] represents the encoded return value.
+The returned [PipeReader] represents the encoded return value.
 You would typically produce this value using the Encode*OpName* method provided by the helper [`Response` class](#request-and-response-helper-classes).

 There are two somewhat common use-cases for this attribute: